- Studies linking B vitamin supplementation to cancer risk

 Pure Encapsulations B Complex Plus is one of my favorites.
 It has a relatively conservative dose of a high quality B12 (methylcobalamin) at 400 mcg, and also offers 400 mcg of folate (methylfolate), which cuts the 0.8 mg dose of folic acid from the JAMA study in half.
 Pure also adds B2 to the formula which, based on the data, we have theorized could be protective.

 However, as much as we like the Pure B Complex, Thorne Research makes my favorite B complex supplement because the dosing is so conservative, even more so than the Pure product.
-If you want to “push the envelope” in a safe way, Pure is a good option, but if you want to supplement with B vitamins and play it very safe, I would opt for Thorne.
+If you want to “push the envelope” in a safe way, Pure could be a good option, but if you want to supplement with B vitamins and play it very safe, I would opt for Thorne.

 The B12 dose (methylcobalamin) is only 100 mcg, which I love, and the folate dose is 334 mcg, again well below the dose used in the JAMA study.
 Thorne adds B2 to the formula, but the one thing I don’t like about the Thorne product is the high dose of B6 which comes in at 28.4 mg.
 This is a very large dose that I would not take for extended periods of time.
 The Thorne B complex, like most B complex supplements, should be cycled on and off.